7 Regulatory Limits

 Note: the 2016 baseline report presents hydrocarbon data chapters structured as follows:

-However, as of 2025-01-10 it is unclear which specific hydrocarbon parameters, or grouped sums of parameters, have equivalent names in our data set downloaded from the EPA WQX.
+However, as of 2025-01-30 it is unclear which specific hydrocarbon parameters, or grouped sums of hydrocarbon parameters, have equivalent names in our data set downloaded from the EPA WQX.
 As a result, in this report we will structure data to simply assess BTEX values against the ADEC regulatory standard.
-There may be federal standards that also apply, to be addressed later.
+There may be federal standards that also apply to hydrocarbons, to be addressed later.

 Total aromatic hydrocarbons (TAH) means the sum of the following volatile monoaromatic hydrocarbon compounds: benzene, toluene, ethylbenzene, and the xylene isomers, commonly called BTEX.
 The Alaska Dept of Environmental Conversation describes a maximum static regulatory value of 10 ug/l BTEX..